Impacts of Low PTH

 50%

-Impaired mobility (including while walking)
+were not as mobile (including while walking)

-*Low well-being was defined as a score of < 80 on a scale of 0 to 100 on the EQ5D-VAS questionnaire, where a score of 0 is associated with the lowest well-being and 100 with the highest well-being.
+*Low well-being was defined as a score of <80 on a scale of 0 to 100 on the EQ5D-VAS questionnaire, where a score of 0 is associated with the lowest well-being and 100 with the highest well-being.

 †A study identified 203 people with hypoparathyroidism in Sweden from 2007 to 2020, and health-related quality of life was rated in 106 of those people using validated questionnaires.
-(Of the 203 study participants, 74% were taking calcium and 82% were taking active vitamin D.)
+Of the 203 study participants, 74% were taking calcium and 82% were taking active vitamin D.

 Use these 3 quick and easy tips for navigating life with HypoPara